Barandis/kessel/src/docs/parsers/join.md

 #### Parameters

-* `p` The parser that is applied, which must return an array.
+* `p`: The parser that is applied, which must return an array.

 #### Success